corrode/corrode.github.io/content/services/_index.md

 +++
-title = "From Prototype To Production In Half The Time" template = "page.html" sort_by = "date"
-description = "Friendly, professional Rust consulting services to help companies make the most of Rust.
+title = "Help Your Team Ship Production Rust in Half the Time" template = "page.html" sort_by = "date" description = "Friendly, professional Rust consulting services to help companies make the most of Rust.
 Our offerings include training, consulting, mentoring, code reviews, and team augmentation."